ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 ### Changing Mount Point Configuration

-When the user changes the mount point configuration, without countermeasures, applications already started will continue to run with the old configuration.
+When the user changes the mountpoint configuration, without countermeasures, applications already started will continue to run with the old configuration.
 This could lead to a problem if backends in use are changed or removed.
 It is necessary to restart all such programs.
 Notification is the best way to deal with the situation.
-Changes of the mount point configuration, however, do not occur often.
+Changes of the mountpoint configuration, however, do not occur often.
 For some systems, the manual restart may also be appropriate.

 In this situation, applications can receive warning or error information